IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 avrdude: Device signature = 0x1e9514 (probably m328)
 </blockquote>

 We cannot change those bytes.
-Yet, an ATmega328P returns a different signature.
-Arduino uses avrdude to upload code into the chip mounted on the board.
-Which means that avrdude will expect to see the '328P signature.
+Meanwhile, an ATmega328P returns a different signature.
+Arduino IDE uses avrdude to upload code into the chip mounted on the board.
+It tells avrdude to expect to see the '328P signature.
 Normally, avrdude will abort an upload if it finds a device signature different from what it expects.
 So why does it not complain about the signature bytes when you upload code into a properly configured '328 installed into the socket on an Arduino Uno?

-Tom Almy, the electrical engineer and author of the excellent series of "Far Inside Arduino" books found the answer in the source code for the bootloader.
+Tom Almy, the electrical engineer and author of the excellent series of "Far Inside Arduino" books, found the answer in the source code for the bootloader.
 Avrdude does not inspect the physical chip mounted on the Arduino board.
-Instead, it asks the bootloader, which always returns the signature bytes for a '328P.
-Again, see [Footnote #2](#footnote-2).
+Instead, it asks the bootloader, *which always returns the signature bytes for a '328P*.

-And here it is!
+It's a trick by those bootloader-code-writin' rascals to get an Uno to work with a non-Pico '328.
+As the two variants are so nearly alike, this workaround appears largely useful and fairly benign.
+I am glad to partake of it.
+Just keep in mind the difference involving the Brown-Out Detector.
+[Footnote #2](#footnote-2).

+It means you can write just about any Arduino Uno code and then upload it to the '328 mounted on the board by simply clicking the "Upload" arrow icon, or from the menu bar with Sketch > upload.
+And here is the Blink example program, uploaded that way and blinking away!

 ![ATmega328 on an Uno](./images/ATmega328_in_Uno.png)
 <br>**An ATmega328, not-P, running the Blink demo program in an Arduino Uno clone board**